axiom-data-science/OrcaCNN/Detection/Trained models/README.md

 ### Saved models after Training

 This folder contains some of the models in `.h5` format that I was able to save and test after developing the Detection model.
-Some are even checkpoints created during training.
+Some are even checkpoints created during training (Input dimensions are probably 200x300 as [Kunal](https://github.com/kunakl07) tested out).

 To make good use of these models, your data must be pre-processed in the manner my model was trained on.
 Below are some examples of how the spectrograms for positive (orca) and negative (non-orca/boat noises/humpbacks) look like when pre-processed using [preprocess_chunk_img.py](https://github.com/axiom-data-science/OrcaCNN/blob/master/PreProcessing/preprocess_chunk_img.py)